oh-my-post

 How to customize Windows Terminal with Oh My Posh

-Today we are going to see how to configure the new Windows Terminal to get the most out of this interesting Microsoft command console.
+Today we are going to see how to configure the new Windows Terminal to get the most out of this interesting command console from Microsoft.

-In the previous post, we saw what the new Windows Terminal is, and how it incorporated significant functional and aesthetic improvements over the previous console application.
+In the previous post we saw what the new Windows Terminal is, and how it incorporated important functional and aesthetic improvements over the previous console application.

-The first thing we must do to configure the terminal of Windows is to install a font specially designed for developers, suitable for displaying code fragments.
+The first thing we must do to configure the Windows terminal is to install a font specially designed for developers, suitable for displaying code snippets.

-These types of fonts include fonts specially prepared to be especially readable.
+This type of fonts include typographies specially prepared to be especially legible.
 They also include other interesting features such as icons, ligatures, or adequate spacing.

-We can download developer fonts from the page https://www.nerdfonts.com/.
+We can download fonts for developers from the page https://www.nerdfonts.com/.
 Personally, I like the Incosolata font (model with Windows Compatibility), but use the one that suits your preferences.

 Install Oh My Posh